michaeldexter/occambsd/README.md

-occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system profile-amd64-minimum13.txt	A minimum system configuration for use on a virtual machine for FreeBSD 13.x profile-amd64-minimum.txt	A minimum system configuration for use on a UFS-booted virtual machine profile-amd64-zfs.txt		The minimum configuration with ZFS added profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware)
+occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system profile-amd64-minimum13.txt	A minimum system configuration for use on a virtual machine for FreeBSD 13.x profile-amd64-minimum.txt	A minimum system configuration for use on a UFS-booted virtual machine profile-amd64-zfs13.txt		The minimum configuration with ZFS added for 13.x profile-amd64-zfs14.txt		The minimum configuration with ZFS added for 14.0R profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware)